Philo A. Orton

 Philo Atwood Orton, Jr., (March 27, 1837 – June 10, 1919) was an American lawyer, politician, judge, and banker.
 He was a member of the Wisconsin State Assembly and held several local and county offices in Lafayette County, Wisconsin.

 Biography

-Born in Hamilton, Madison County, New York, he came to Wisconsin with his family in 1850, settling in Beloit.
+Born in Hamilton, Madison County, New York, a son of Philo Atwood Orton and Nancy Collins.
+His granduncle was Philo Orton, a New York State Assemblyman.
+He came to Wisconsin with his family in 1850, settling in Beloit.
 He studied at Beloit College for two years.

 Orton and his family moved to Darlington, Wisconsin, in Lafayette County, in 1855.
 He studied law in the office of James R. Rose and was admitted to the State Bar of Wisconsin in 1859.

 Orton married Sara Osborn, the daughter of Sylvester W. Osborn, in 1862.
 He later took on her younger brother, Charles F. Osborn, as a student in his office.
 After Osborn was admitted to the bar, they formed a partnership, Orton & Osborne, that endured in Darlington for fifty years.

 Political career

 He was the Democratic Party nominee for Attorney General of Wisconsin in 1861, but was defeated in the general election.
 He won office in 1862 as district attorney for La Fayette County.
 He was elected County Judge in 1870, running as an Independent, and served four years.
 In 1876, he was the Democratic candidate for Congress in Wisconsin's 3rd congressional district, but was unsuccessful.
 He supported James A. Garfield in the 1880 election, and, since then, he has identified as a Republican.
 He returned to public office in 1899 as Lafayette County's representative to the Wisconsin State Assembly and served until 1903.